-Frank’s works, published by The FJH Music Company, Cimarron Music Press, and 200 Miles to Arnstadt Publications, are available from major music distributors all over the world, including J.W.
-Pepper, Hickey’s Music Center, SheetMusicPlus, and many others.
-Additionally, Frank’s work has appeared on both the Maryland Music Educators Association (MMEA) and the New York State School Music Association (NYSSMA) repertoire lists, while Worlds Apart and Aces were selected to be the required final round repertoire for the 2017 ITA George Roberts Bass Trombone Competition and the 2017 Leonard Falcone International Euphonium and Tuba Competition, respectively.
+Published by Cimarron Music Press, Murphy Music Press, The FJH Music Company, 200 Miles to Arnstadt Publications, and Big Steel Press, Frank’s works are available from major music distributors all over the world, including J.W.
+Pepper, Hickey’s Music Center, and SheetMusicPlus.
+Additionally, Frank’s works have served as the required repertoire for the ITA George Roberts Bass Trombone Competition, ITEC Solo Tuba Competition, IWBC Susan Slaughter Solo Competition, Taiwan Tuba-Euphonium Competition, Busan Music Competition, and Leonard Falcone International Euphonium and Tuba Competitions, among others.

 “Playing Edwards trombones has benefited me tremendously as both a performer and a composer.
 Not only does my Edwards provide me with the finest playing experience available, but the outstanding flexibility and other characteristics of the horn continue to inform my writing for the instrument.
 I look forward to writing for the trombone for a very long time, due in no small part to Edwards having redefined the musical possibilities for this instrument.”